 Teachers are carefully selected from among well-qualified applicants.
 In addition to relevant educational credentials and experience, Westminster looks for kind, loving, inspirational individuals who are passionate about teaching and about the subject(s) they teach.
 Westminster teachers are trained and carefully guided by the administration, team leaders, and subject department chairs to ensure consistent and thorough implementation of the Westminster curriculum and overall program.

 Study-related and enrichment field trips are an important part of the Westminster program.
 Students enjoy an average of one field trip per month.
-After-school help is provided (at no extra charge) Monday-Thursday for any student who may be struggling with a particular subject, general study or organizational skills, or who would like extra preparation before a test.
+Academic support is provided during the last period of the school day for any student who may be struggling with a particular subject, general study or organizational skills, or who would like extra preparation before a test.
 Students identified as needing extra remediation or enrichment in reading / language arts or math have the benefit of special resource teachers, who provide an individually tailored program (at no extra charge).